HexaneNetworks/help-articles/content/garrys-mod/darkrp/adding-jobs-in-darkrp.md

 #### Method 2 (Game Panel)
 1. Navigate to the [Game Panel](https://gamepanel.hexanenetworks.com) and proceed to login.
-2. Click on **Game Services** button and if prompted select the server you would like to change the name of.
+2. Click on **Game Services** button and if prompted select the server you would like to add jobs to.
 3. Navigate to the **File Manager**.
 4. Navigate to ``garrysmod/addons/darkrpmodification/lua/darkrp_customthings``.
 5. Open the file titled ``jobs.lua``.